thinkorswim vs. E*Trade Introduction

 The Seventh Category Is Day Trading

-Extended-hours Trading: Some ETF’s can be traded all hours of the day and night on thinkorswim and on E*Trade’s platforms (during the week only).
-For stocks and other ETF’s, there are pre-market and after-hours periods at both firms.
-Many futures contracts trade 24/6.
+Extended-hours Trading: Some ETFs can be traded 24 hours during the week at both thinkorswim and E*Trade.
+For most stocks and ETFs, both have pre-market and after-hours trading.
+Many futures trade 24/6.

-Level II Quotes: Available at both firms (E*Trade requires an account balance of $1,000 or more).
+Level II Quotes: Available at both brokers.
+E*Trade requires a $1,000 minimum.

 thinkorswim wins here.